Priyanshuxchaudhary/ConCent-SIH/README.md

 Call Center AI Web Application 🌐

     A full-stack, responsive web application built to enhance customer service operations for contact centers.
 With AI-powered sentiment analysis and an intuitive unified            dashboard, this solution streamlines performance tracking, customer interactions, and data visualization. 🚀

-📑 Table of Contents
+📑Table of Contents

     Project Overview
     Features